mattmysell/object_detection_demo/README.md

  docker-compose -f ./docker/object_detection_demo/docker-compose.local.yml up
  ```

-- To enter the docker container run the following in another terminal:
+- If you need to enter the app docker container run the following in another terminal:

 ```bash
 docker exec -it objection_detection_demo_app_local bash